Mechanical-Advantage/RomiTraining/Lesson13-DrivetrainRebuild.md

 9. In `Drivetrain`, fill in the implementations for each method we added earlier, making use of the IO layer to read and write data as required.
 Remember to check the units carefully!

-10. We can now test this code again!
+10. We can now test this code on the Romi!
 If the subsystem and IO layer are implemented correctly, you should be able to drive the robot exactly as before, including any gyro driving features you finished previously.
 To check the encoders, run the built-in autonomous routine (or your own version if you made one).

 11. Commit and push any changes you've made.